Photo © South_agency/Getty Images

 From animal bites in Australia to a horrible case of food poisoning in Europe, unexpected issues can derail even the most carefully planned volunteer trip.
 Travel insurance designed for volunteering may help you bounce back quickly with support for emergencies, delays, and disruptions.
 With coverage that is flexible to your needs, it’s a way to travel confidently – whether you're protecting endangered turtle hatching grounds or teaching children in a faraway village.

 Nomads tip: Each policy includes a '10-Day Right to Examine' period, giving you time after purchase to review the details, making sure the coverage works for you.
-If you're unsatisfied for any reason, you can cancel the policy and receive a full refund.
+If you decide that you are not satisfied with the policy, you may cancel it within 10 days and you will be given a full refund of the premium you paid, provided you have not started your trip and you do not want to make a claim or to exercise any other right under the policy.

 Volunteering travel insurance: What may be covered?

 We love giving back and having opportunities to change the world, so we’ve designed our plans to include travel insurance for volunteering.
-We also offer coverage for more than 250 other sports, activities and experiences.

 1. Emergency Medical Expenses